priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```
- userId: 'USERID from whom you want to initialize plugin'                   // required
+ userId: 'USERID WITH WHOM YOU WANT TO INITIALIZE PLUGIN'                  // required
- appId: 'Your Application Key'                       // obtained from Step 1 (required)
+ appId: 'YOUR APPLICATION KEY'                                             // obtained from Step 1 (required)
  desktopNotification: true or false                                        // optional
  Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
 ```